 Before we talk about picking a card, it’s crucial to highlight the importance of paying your credit card bills in full and on time.
-With an average interest rate north of 16%, it’s expensive to carry credit card debt from month to month.
+With an average interest rate just north of 16%, it’s expensive to carry credit card debt from month to month.

-For newly minted high school grads
+For newly-minted high school grads

 If you just finished high school, your best bet is probably either a student credit card or a secured credit card.
 It’s also worth considering getting on a parent’s credit card as an authorized user.
 This can jump-start your credit history and help you access more prestigious rewards right away.

 Recent college grads have even more to consider